 Different phases of Construction Project Management (CPM):

 Regardless of whatever kind of project you’ve undertaken, it will go through the conception phase.
 Keep in mind that it will be hard for you to initiate the project unless you don’t have a plan.
 This phase is where the idea of a project will be laid in front of the stakeholders.
-You will have to engage in detailed discussion with the investors and let them know about the project’s outcomes.
+You will have to engage in detailed discussions with the investors and let them know about the project’s outcomes.
 Once the plan is finalized, stakeholders will hire an engineer who will be in charge of drawing a building design.
 Before this happens, a project manager will be hired as well.
-This person will identify the needs of different staff members and layout the plan.
+This person will identify the needs of different staff members and lay out the plan.

 Now that the project manager and the engineer are in place, the chief project manager will have to begin preparing for the final phase.
 This process might be lengthy because it includes soil testing, site examination, project scheduling, gathering workforce, and a lot more.
 Learners who don’t have hands-on experience managing such a project before can settle for construction project management software.
 This software is an abundance of several tools that can easily help you manage a lot of information about the construction project.
 For instance, if you are worried about the payroll, this software will easily calculate the workers’ wages.

 Among the various construction roles, the following are well-known:

 - Construction workers: These are laborers who work on-site, pour concretes, operate machinery, and build brick by brick.
 They are wage earners who contribute to the project by bringing it to life.

 - Electricians: Electricians are another important part of the construction project, responsible for all kinds of electrical connections.

 - Foreman: The person in charge of the construction workers, the foreman is responsible for organizing, dealing with the payroll, overseeing, and keeping track of the workers’ progress.